What are Lectins?

 Malnutrition

-Celiac disease affects about 1% of the population,
+Celiac disease affects about 1% of the population, but many people remain un-diagnosed.

-Another group with Gluten intolerance:
+Another group with Gluten intolerance: Those with non-celiac gluten sensitivity.

-Those with non-celiac gluten sensitivity.
 These individuals may experience symptoms like:

 Bloating